 What is Amniocentesis and Do I Need One if Iโ€™m Pregnant?

-Amniocentesis is a test done on pregnant women to check the health of the baby.
+Amniocentesis is a test done on pregnant women to check the health of their baby.
 It involves taking a small sample of the amniotic fluid, the liquid around the baby.
-This fluid has material like fetal cells that can provide important information about the baby’s condition.

 What is Amniocentesis and Do I Need One if Iโ€™m Pregnant?
 1

 Amniocentesis is usually used to diagnose genetic birth defects.
 This means it can be useful if you have a high risk of having a child with a genetic condition.
-You might be at high risk if you:2

 • Were pregnant with other children with genetic conditions or chromosomal abnormalities